o2r-project/o2r-platform/README.md

 ## Configure

 Create a copy of the file `client/app/config/configSample.js` and name it `client/app/config/config.js`.
-You must configure the required application settings in this file, which is not part of the version control:
+You can configure the required application settings in this file `../config.js`:

 ```JavaScript
 window.__env.server = /*String containing server address*/;